vcflib/bio-vcf/README.md

-Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering (who says Ruby is slow?).
+Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
 Adding cores, bio-vcf just does better.
 The more complicated the filters, the larger the gain.
 First a base line test to show IO performance